whiprandolph/bestseller/Part 1 - This Is Who We Really Are/04 - Imagine If Pervasive Generosity Was Normal.md

 ### What Do These Stories Mean?

 I started life bright and hopeful, thinking that things in the United States weren't so bad, and troubles with corruption, crime and pollution could be fixed.
 But then I kept reading about endless corruption, and I didn't see a way out.
 Every political party seemed to be more part of the problem than part of a solution.
-Politicians kept getting corrupted after they were elected, and incorruptible politicians were killed.
+Politicians kept getting corrupted after they were elected, and incorruptible politicians were killed or driven out.
 And the more I studied, the more I realized it had always been this way throughout America's history.

 I just kept seeing the same patterns of greed, discrimination, and corruption in every unhealthy culture, from Peru to North Korea to Russia, similar to the USA.

 Over time I got jaded -- it seemed like corruption is just part of human nature, an inescapable aspect of every nation.
 But these stories showed me that these hurtful troubles aren't inevitable.
 They showed me that it really is possible to live in a beautiful way with other people -- not just within a nuclear family or friendly neighborhood, but _we can have a whole nation where respect is the norm._

-For most of my life, I _just did not know what a healthy culture looked like._ I'd never found any "experts" in school or on TV who had any idea what a healthy culture looked like either.
+For most of my life, I just did not know what a healthy culture looked like.
+I'd never found any "experts" in school or on TV who had any idea what a healthy culture looked like either.

 Plenty of people can see there are problems like greed and discrimination, and plenty of people have opinions about what to do, but without knowing what healthy cultures are like, it's all just speculation.